jeffskinnerbox/blog/content/ideas/install-linux-on-chromebook-without-chromeos.md

 but only small number seem to have any following in the Linux world, and VNC is the de-facto remote desktop protocol for Linux.

-VNC has two major compoents:
+VNC has two major components:

 * **VNC Server (aka Remote Server / Remote Host)** - The remote host is the computer you're connecting too.
 You must configure it to allow connection requests.
 These configurations include screen-sharing permissions, internal firewall rules, and possibly external firewall rules and port forwarding.
 The VNC Server will be installed on the Chromebook which is booting Xubuntu.